The Third Party Litigation Funding Law Review: Netherlands

 - Counterclaims and costs orders – the costs of defence against possible counterclaims and liability for costs orders may or may not be covered by the funding agreement.
 The Netherlands has a loser-pays rule.
 However, outside litigation regarding the infringement of intellectual property rights, where the costs order is based on actual litigation expenses, costs orders are based on fixed tariffs that are usually less than 10 per cent of the actual costs of litigation.

-Outside third party funding of 305a Organisations, the disclosure of the funding agreement is not a real concern in the Netherlands.
+Outside third party funding of representative organisations, the disclosure of the funding agreement is not a real concern in the Netherlands.
 Dutch procedural law does not provide for a discovery process in which a claimant or a funder could be forced to disclose the funding agreement or other information exchanged between them, except perhaps in very exceptional circumstances where the defendant has evidence that the funding agreement itself would constitute a wrongful act against it.
 Hence the claimant's decision to disclose the fact that he or she is being backed by a litigation funder is a strategic rather than legal concern.

 Conclusions and outlook